Garrus knows the instant he starts bleeding.

 “Good to see you, Steve.”
 And it is: Cortez’s head injury after the crash in Westminster had taken him out for three months, and by the time the Kodiak was put on the roster for repairs, he’d been itching to get his hands behind any wheel at all.
 “You sure you passed that exam?
 I don’t recall seeing your turn signal there.”

 “See if you can find another pilot to put up with you for the ride over, then.”
 Cortez grasps his hand firmly, then steps back for a better look at Shepard.
-“All right, General, I’m afraid this thing doesn't have handicap access.
+“All right, Captain, I’m afraid this thing doesn't have handicap access.
 How are we doing this?”

 Shepard frowns at that, and Garrus tries to hide his amusement.
 While her status had still been MIA, Shepard had been posthumously promoted by some hasty decision-makers within the Alliance brass.
 It was news Shepard had later greeted in the hospital with humor, then disbelief, and finally shock as she realized the news was, in fact, quite true after all.